 Chief Development Officer

-Director, Human Resources
+Vice President, Human Resources

-Erin serves as Director of Human Resources for Volunteers of America, Utah.
+Erin serves as Vice President of Human Resources.
 She is primarily responsible for employment, benefits, employee relations, and training.
 Erin earned her Master degree in Human Resource Management (MHRM) from the University of Utah.
 She also holds her Certification in Professional Human Resource (PHR).
 Erin has worked for Volunteers of America since 2007.

 Director of Accounting